Mol2017/multi-drone-quiz/README.md

 ## Brief Explanation
 The paper presented a detail 1D distance transform function DT(F)
 To compute 2D ESDF map,
-First, we compute 1D distance transform for each column in 2D grid.
+(1) compute 1D distance transform for each column in 2D grid.
-Second, we compute 1D distance transform for each row based on (1)'s result.
+(2) compute 1D distance transform for each row based on (1)'s result, and then we have the 2D ESDF map.